 As a volunteer, you are an important part of the school community.
 When you become a volunteer, your work takes on special significance -- though you are not part of the staff, you share the same standards that paid staff are held to while engaged with students.
 School volunteers may be parents or community members.
 Volunteers can be utilized in a variety of situations in schools, ranging from one time only, to monthly, weekly or daily commitments.
 They may provide tutorial help, monitor lunchrooms, staff libraries, and supervise playgrounds.
-Volunteers may assist the classroom teacher and the clerical staff.
-They may answer telephones, type, or file.
 They might share a special skill, occupation, or talent with the students.

 - Availability, dependability, reliability, friendliness, and flexibility.

 - Awareness of and willingness to follow all school district or state-mandated criteria.

 - Special talents or abilities that help to enrich the school program.

 - Recognition that accepting an assignment is a serious commitment.